micro-usb/microUSB/Results/Research Question 1/Readme.md

 ### Semantic model results

-For each behavioral model, our microservice identification method was performed 31 times, and the median accuracy was used to evaluate performance.
+For each semantic model, our microservice identification method was performed 31 times, and the median accuracy was used to evaluate performance.

 ### Integrated model results